 Making the browned butter sauce:

-- Once you add your honey, you need to let it melt completely though the browned butter.
-If you don’t you’ll end up with caramelised garlic.
+- Once you add your honey, allow it to melt completely though the browned butter.

-- Allow your garlic to sauté for a good minute!
-Let all the flavours work their magic into your browned butter/honey mixture.
+- Allow your garlic to sauté for a good minute.
+Let all the flavours infuse into your sauce mixture.

-- While broiling, your chicken can easily go from slightly charred to burnt very quickly!
-Put your timer on for 3 minutes, and keep watch from there.
+- While broiling, put your timer on for 3 minutes, and keep an eye on the chicken.